02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 Saeree ERP and GDCC — Ready for Government Cloud

-Saeree ERP was designed from the ground up for the Thai government context and is fully capable of running on GDCC cloud infrastructure:
+Saeree ERP was designed from the start for Thailand's government context and is fully capable of running on GDCC cloud infrastructure:

 Requirement How Saeree ERP Supports It

-Cloud-Ready Architecture Web-based architecture that runs through a browser with no client installation required.
-Supports deployment on Virtual Machines within GDCC.
+Cloud-Ready Architecture Web-based architecture, runs through browsers without client installation, supports deployment on GDCC Virtual Machines

-GFMIS Integration Supports integration with the Comptroller General's Department GFMIS system, including disbursement data submission and budget data reception.
+GFMIS Integration Supports integration with the Comptroller General's GFMIS for both disbursement and budget data exchange

-Thai Accounting Standards Supports Thai government chart of accounts and accounting standards out of the box, with no additional customization required.
+Thai Accounting Standards Supports Thai government Chart of Accounts and accounting standards without additional customization

-Security Supports Multi-factor Authentication, Role-based Access Control, and comprehensive Audit Trail.
+security standards Supports Multi-factor authentication, Role-based Access Control, and complete Audit Trail

-Comprehensive Modules Covers finance, accounting, inventory, procurement, human resources, and executive reporting in a single integrated system.
+Comprehensive Modules Covers finance, accounting, inventory, procurement, human resources, and executive reporting in a single system

-Crucially, Saeree ERP does not depend on foreign cloud providers.
-It can run on GDCC with data centers located in Thailand, keeping all data under Thai jurisdiction.
-This addresses both national security concerns and compliance with Thailand's Personal Data Protection Act.
+Importantly, Saeree ERP does not depend on foreign cloud providers and can run on GDCC with data centers in Thailand, keeping all data under Thai law — meeting both security and PDPA compliance requirements.

-Steps for Agencies Looking to Deploy ERP on GDCC
+Steps for Agencies Wanting to Start ERP on GDCC

-1. Assess Readiness — Survey existing IT systems to determine which are ready for cloud migration and which need upgrading first.
+1. Assess readiness — Survey existing IT systems to identify which are cloud-ready and which need upgrades

-2. Request GDCC Services — Register for cloud resources through GDCC's official channels, specifying CPU, RAM, and Storage requirements.
+2. Request GDCC services — Register for cloud resources through GDCC channels, specifying CPU, RAM, and Storage needs

-3. Choose a Cloud-Ready ERP — Select an ERP system designed for cloud deployment that supports the Thai government context, such as Saeree ERP.
+3. Choose a Cloud-Ready ERP — Select an ERP designed for cloud deployment and Thai government context, such as Saeree ERP

-4. Plan the Migration — Define a timeline for data migration from legacy systems, and prepare backup and rollback plans.
+4. Plan Migration — Set timelines for data migration from legacy systems, prepare Backup and Rollback plans

-5. Deploy and Test — Install the ERP system on GDCC and test connectivity with GFMIS and other systems.
+5. Deploy and test — Install ERP on GDCC, test connectivity with GFMIS and other systems

-6. Train and Transition — Train end users, go live with the new system, and provide support throughout the transition period.
+6. Train and transition — Train users, go live with full support team during the transition period

 Summary

-GDCC is the centralized cloud infrastructure that has fundamentally transformed how Thailand's government sector thinks about IT.
-Instead of every agency investing in and maintaining its own infrastructure, GDCC provides a shared cloud that is secure, standardized, saves 850 million baht per year, and enables easy inter-agency connectivity.
+GDCC is the central cloud infrastructure that has fundamentally changed how Thai government agencies think about IT — from every agency investing and managing their own systems to using a centralized cloud that is secure, standardized, saves 850 million baht annually, and enables easy inter-agency connectivity.

-For agencies looking for an ERP system ready to run on the government cloud, you can schedule a Saeree ERP demo or contact our consulting team to assess your organization's readiness for the transition to Digital Government.
+For agencies looking for an ERP system ready for government cloud, you canschedule a Saeree ERP demo or contact our consulting teamto assess your organization's readiness for transitioning to Digital Government

 References